-The SVSH Policy is available at http://policy.ucop.edu/doc/4000385/SVSH.
-The PPSM manual is available at http://policy.ucop.edu/manuals/personnel-policies-for-staff-members.html.
+The SVSH Policy is available at http://policy.ucop.edu/manuals/personnel-policies-for-staff-members.html.
 The

-1 For all represented staff and academic personnel who are covered by a Memorandum of Understanding with an exclusive bargaining agent, where there is a conflict with their collective bargaining agreement and this Investigation and Adjudication Framework, the collective bargaining agreement provision will apply, except as required by Federal law and regulations.
+&lt;sup>1 For all represented staff and academic personnel who are covered by a Memorandum of Understanding with an exclusive bargaining agent, where there is a conflict with their collective bargaining agreement and this Investigation and Adjudication Framework, the collective bargaining agreement provision will apply, except as required by Federal law and regulations.
 When the respondent is represented, please refer to the relevant complaint resolution, investigation, grievance, and disciplinary procedures contained in the represented respondent's collective bargaining agreement in conjunction with this Framework.